 Miéville has become one of modern fantasy's truly polarizing, love-him-or-loathe-him writers.
 I've done a bit of both.
 I'll go to my grave declaring my undying love for the nightmarishly phantastical Perdido Street Station and its evil twin, The Scar.
 But his third Bas-Lag novel, Iron Council, showed the undeniable signs of too many trips to the same well.
 Where Miéville had once dazzled with his Boschian landscapes and baffling cryptozoological oddities, he was now looking very much like a one-trick pony, and a hobbled one at that.

-For his plot, Miéville grabs onto the most recycled YA fantasy formula there is — spunky child from our world is transported to another one, where she learns she is their prophesied savior — then proceeds to suborn it at every turn.
+For his plot, Miéville grabs onto the most recycled YA fantasy formula there is — the Chosen One — then, up to a point, proceeds to suborn it at every turn.
 This is a tale where the putative hero is sidelined before the story's even begun, and the loyal sidekick gets her shining moment.
-Would Rowling ever have put Harry Potter out of commission in chapter one, leaving Ron or Hermoine to take on Voldemort alone?
-And how about a story in which, once all the crucial prophecies have been decisively debunked, the book containing said prophecies spends the rest of the story manically depressed?
-This is funny stuff, and it comes at you straight from left field.
+This is fun, and it comes at you straight from left field.

 Un Lun Dun is ideally crafted for its target readership — teens who've done the Potter thing and are looking for something edgier — and in its best scenes, it just plain rocks the house.
 But it takes about fifty pages or so for Miéville to warm to his material.
 Strange things are happening to London schoolgirl Zanna Moon.
 Animals approach her and bow reverently, while perfect strangers speak to her like she's royalty, and call her by the curious name of "Shwazzy."
 It isn't until French class that the name's apparent meaning seems clear — choisi: "chosen."